In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Corrupted Core Files

-If you have tried all of the above and still can’t find what’s causing the issue, you may have corrupted core files on your server.
+If you have tried all of the above and still can’t find what’s causing the error, you may have corrupted core files on your server.
 If this is the case, you can try to upload new versions of the wp-admin and wp-includes folders (and all of their content) to your WordPress installation directory, overwriting the existing files on your server.

 This involves doing the following steps: